Afreed17/ClimaLite/README.md

 # ClimaLite
-This allows you to get the current weather status of the desired location based latitude and longitude
+This allows you to get the current weather status of the desired location based on the inputed city